 salt and pepper

-Saute’ the bacon over medium heat in a 4-6 quart pot.
-After about 5 minutes, (well before the bacon is cooked through!) add the onions and smashed garlic.
+Saute’ the bacon over medium-low heat in a large dutch oven.
+After about 5 minutes, (well before the bacon is cooked through!) add the onions, smashed garlic and Fresno chili, if using.
 If there isn’t enough fat from the bacon to coat the vegetables, add a little olive oil.
 Saute’ until the vegetables are soft.
-(You do not want crispy bacon here, just soft.)
+(You do not want crispy bacon here, just soft…. if the veggies start to brown, turn heat to low.)

 Add the white wine and as many of the green beans as you can fit.
 They can stick out of the top of the pot.
-If you don’t have enough room in the pot, don’t worry.
 As they cook down, you keep adding beans.
 All will eventually fit!

 Bring the wine to a boil and toss the beans with the wine and vegetables and fat.
 Reduce to medium heat and cook until the wine is about 2/3 cooked off.